Hepatitis A Testing

 |Not Performed||Negative||No current or previous HAV infection.
 Not immune.|

-While no blood test is accurate all of the time, hepatitis A testing is the standard and accepted method of determining whether or not a person has an active hepatitis A infection or formed immunity.
+While no blood test is accurate all of the time, HAV testing is the standard and accepted method of determining whether or not you have an active HAV infection or formed immunity.

-Although a positive result on an IgM anti-HAV antibody test is considered diagnostic for an acute infection with hepatitis A, this result may be less helpful in patients who aren’t experiencing symptoms of hepatitis.
-In patients without symptoms, finding IgM anti-HAV antibodies may reflect a prior hepatitis A infection in which IgM antibodies have remained in the body for longer than usual or an asymptomatic infection.
+Although a positive result on an IgM anti-HAV antibody test is considered diagnostic for acute infection with HAV, this result may be less helpful if you aren’t experiencing symptoms of hepatitis.
+If you don’t have symptoms, finding IgM anti-HAV antibodies may reflect a prior HAV infection in which IgM antibodies have remained in your body for longer than usual or an asymptomatic infection.

-For support in understanding the results of hepatitis A testing, patients should discuss results with their doctor.
+For support in understanding the results of HAV testing, discuss the results with your doctor.
 Questions about test results may include:

 - What is my test result?